raspberrypilearning/astropi-2-animation/en/step_4.md

 1. Animation is multiple swapped images in sequence - 30 sec limit
 2. Design another image/ more images
 3. Call images in order
-4. Kill the loop at 30s
+4. End the loop before 28s

 --- task ---